 22. The Secretariat will regularly monitor the implementation of the global action plan on the health of refugees and migrants.
 One or more indicators will be identified to assess the progress in each strategic direction.

 ACTION BY THE REGIONAL COMMITTEE

-23. The Regional Committee is invited to review this information document.
+23. The Regional Committee reviewed the information document.